Mean Absolute Deviation (MAD)

 The Mean Absolute Deviation (MAD) is the average of the absolute distances between each data point and the mean of the dataset.
 It measures how spread out data values are from the center, with larger MAD values indicating more variability.

-Why is Mean Absolute Deviation (MAD) important?
+What is the Mean Absolute Deviation (MAD) formula?

 How Mean Absolute Deviation (MAD) Connects to Other Ideas

+To understand mean absolute deviation (mad), you should first be comfortable with mean fair share.
 Once you have a solid grasp of mean absolute deviation (mad), you can move on to standard deviation intro and variability intro.